 Looking for an easy-to-follow Blender 2.8 tutorial?
-Check out our collection of the best online tutorials to gain mastery in Blender 2.8.
+Check out our selection of the best online tutorials to gain mastery in Blender.
+Most are free.

 Greetings fellow Blenderheads and those who want to become one.

 If you associate yourself with the latter, you probably downloaded Blender – because it’s free – gave it a go and realized there are so many buttons and inputs; it’s simply overwhelming.
 To top it off, Blender 2.8 was released, and the UI changes make it even harder for first-time-users, since older tutorials may not be easily applied.

 While this may seem like bad news, it is quite the contrary.
 There was hardly a better time to get into Blender.
 Due to being open-source, they have a huge and continuously growing online community.

 While Blender may be free, it isn’t just a tool for hobbyists.
 It supports the entirety of the 3D possibilities – modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
 No wonder, Blender is used in a variety of professional projects, from Hollywood movies to illustrations or animated commercials.

 We’ve searched the web for the best Blender tutorials out there.
 Improve your modeling, animating, rendering, and compositing skills as you follow the projects and pick up tips and tricks from leading 3D designers.

 Also, check out All3DP’s Blender Section, for further content, news, detailed tutorials, and much more.